35 Best Art Museums in the World, Ranked

 Why Mevlana Is So Popular

 Everyone knows the Mevlana Museum in Konya, Turkey.
 It's the building with the iconic conical, green dome.
-It was built as the tomb of the 13th-century philosopher Mevlana Celaleddin Rumi, but today, it also hosts the Mevlana Museum, which makes it both a pilgrim's place of worship but also one of the top tourist sites in Turkey.
+It was built as the tomb of the 13th-century philosopher Mevlana Celaleddin Rumi, but today, it also hosts the Mevlana Museum, which makes it both a pilgrim's place of worship and one of the top tourist sites in Turkey.

 The majority of the structure is from the 16th century, but the area where Mevlana lived dates back to the 13th century.
 To get to the museum, you first have to walk through a gorgeous garden brimming with roses and babbling with fountains.